Le Havre (horse): Stud record

 Le Havre was retired from racing to become a breeding stallion at the Haras De La Cauviniere at Notre-Dame-de-Courson in Lower Normandy.
 In his first season at stud he sired the filly Avenir Certain who won the Poule d'Essai des Pouliches and the Prix de Diane.
+Another Group 1 winning filly, Splash Back, was victorious in the Tattersall's Tiara.
 Amongst his other winners are Game Nation 47 -65 Handicap (Div ii) at Galway, Auvray (Prix de Lutèce, Prix Chaudenay), Queen Bee (Prix du Calvados), La Cressonniere and Villa Marina.